 Right that makes sense, I've been a self employed courier for a parcel firm for a while and I'm hoping to leave soon and pursue work on sites like this but it's all so different, I think it's just a case of getting out and having a go and hopefully I'm just over thinking it all, Thanks for your time Scott and PW much appreaciared

 Enjoy this discussion?
-Check out these related topics: Not getting paid, paid big 4 big yellow, get early paid, Not been paid, How to get jobs and how i get paid?
-Help me please, How do i get paid, 30 days eom shud mean paid by eom, how do you get paid, Paid for advertisements on mtvan, Getting paid.
+Check out these related topics: Not getting paid, get early paid, paid big 4 big yellow, How to get jobs and how i get paid?
+Help me please, How do i get paid, 30 days eom shud mean paid by eom, Not been paid, how do you get paid, Paid for advertisements on mtvan, Getting paid.

 Reply To Topic

 We invite anyone involved in the courier industry to share their knowledge to other on the mtvan courier forum.
 If you're a member then sign in to post, if you're an owner driver or courier company then please sign up for free.

 For more information on what you can discuss on our courier forum please see our courier forum guidelines.